isomerpages/moe-xingnanpri/_parents/AY 2025 P1 Administrative matters.md

 <td rowspan="1" colspan="1">
 <p><strong>School Uniform</strong>
 </p>
-<p>Please click on the following link to access the school uniform vendor's
+<p>Please click on the link to access the school uniform website.</p>
-website.</p>
 <p></p>
 <p>Sales dates for uniform are the same as textbook sale.</p>
 </td>